Nova Anchora

 Nova Anchora’s approach

-Nova Anchora is advancing NvA-011, an investigative therapeutic gel designed to apply to patients’ wounds during normal bandage changes.
-NvA-011 contains a genetically corrected version of C7, manufactured with proprietary technology licensed from Stanford University designed to enhance its stability.
+Nova Anchora is advancing NvA-021, an investigative therapeutic gel designed to apply to patients’ wounds during normal bandage changes.
+NvA-021 contains a genetically corrected version of C7.
+The NvA program holds an exclusive license from Stanford University for technology designed to ensure the stability of manufactured C7.

-In relation to existing approved treatments, NvA-011 is being developed to, in particular, address treatment gaps and enhance ease-of-use.
+In relation to existing approved treatments, NvA-021 is being developed to, in particular, address treatment gaps and enhance ease-of-use.

 Current development status